 Five Reasons Silicon Valley Comic Con is the Best Con for Women

 Women in Silicon Valley are leaders.
 It's in our nature here to be innovative and creative.
-With the theme "What Does it Mean to be Human?", this year's Silicon Valley Comic Con will take the discussion of life and AI to a whole new level.
+With past themes such as "What Does it Mean to be Human?", Silicon Valley Comic Con takes the discussion of life, art and AI to a whole new level.
 Which brings me to the number one reason SVCC is the top Con for women.

 Meet Women in Science

-With guests such as Dr. Mae Jemison in attendance, young girls will actually be able to meet and hear a female African American astronaut speak about her mission, her medical technology companies and vision for the future.
+With guests such as Dr. Mae Jemison in attendance, young girls have actually been able to meet and hear a female African American astronaut speak about her mission, her medical technology companies and vision for the future.

 Meet and Join in on the Cosplaying Fun with Cosplayers of all Ages, Sizes and Backgrounds

 I think there is a pre-conceived notion that to be a female cosplayer you have to be in your 20s and under 100 lbs.
-If there is one thing I learned at SVCC 2.0 it was that women of all shapes, sizes, backgrounds and abilities cosplay.
+If there is one thing I learned at Silicon Valley Comic Con, it’s that women of all shapes, sizes, backgrounds and abilities cosplay.
 They do it with confidence and they do it in an environment that is welcoming.
 If you've ever wanted to cosplay but have been too shy, now is your chance.
 Don't hold back.